Automobile museum 'Motors of October'

 About museum

-The 'Motors of October' collection began to take shape in 2002 with the acquisition of a Moskvich 403, a GAZ Volga 21 (third series), a Pobeda and other vehicles.
-Today the collection comprises 146 items, including motorcycles, trucks, buses and special vehicles.
-It is steadily growing by about three items per month.
-The collection also includes objects related to the automotive industry of the last century: radios, first-aid kits, tools, spare parts, literature, license plates and more.
+Collection 'Motors of October' began to take shape in 2002 with the acquisition of a Moskvich 403, a GAZ-21 Volga (third series), a Pobeda and other vehicles.
+Today the collection contains 146 items, including motorcycles, trucks, buses and specialised vehicles.
+It is steadily growing by three items per month.
+The collection also includes objects related to the automotive industry of the past century: radios, first-aid kits, tools, spare parts, literature, license plates and more.
 All of this is kept in a small museum on the premises of the restoration workshop 'Oldtimer Service' and in a private storage facility.
-Restoration work on cars of any manufacturer is carried out here, including sourcing parts and consultation.
-The collection contains exhibits that have survived in a single copy.
-Car restoration takes more than a year, but this process is very important, because upon its completion the 'Motors of October' collection will take a worthy place in the future Museum of Technology of Russia.
+Restoration work on cars of any make is carried out here, including parts sourcing and consultancy.
+The collection includes exhibits that survive as the only existing examples.
+Restoring a car takes more than a year, but this work is very important, because upon completion the 'Motors of October' collection will take a worthy place in the future Museum of Technology of Russia.